Pakistan court to indict ex-PM Khan for contempt of court - lawyer | Law-Order

 Pakistan court to indict ex-PM Khan for contempt of court - lawyer

+"Now what?," he told reporters as he left the courtroom when asked about his response to the decision.
+"Now, they (the judges) have to decide," he said.
+Former Prime Minister Yousaf Raza Gilani and several members of the parliament have in the past been convicted of contempt of court and been disqualified from contesting elections for five years.

+Khan's aides have described his legal issues as an attempt to knock him out technically after seeing his growing popularity among people since his ouster in April in a confidence vote.
+Since then, Khan has been holding political rallies mustering support and demanding fresh elections, which his successor Prime Minister Shehbaz Sharif and his coalition government have refused.

-Khan is accused of threatening a judge who ruled against one of his close aides facing treason charges.
+Khan whose Pakistan Tehreek-e-Insaf (PTI) party won elections in 2018 is accused of threatening a judge who ruled against one of his close aides facing treason charges.
 "The court has decided to indict him," his lawyer Faisal Chaudhry told reporters.
 It is a decision by five member judges, he said.

-"We will not spare you," Khan had said in a public rally last month, naming a female judge who declined bail to his aide.
+"We will not spare you," Khan had said in a public rally last month, naming a female judge who declined bail to his aide, which analysts say could be an attempt on his part to put the judiciary under pressure in the run-up to the next elections due in Oct 2023.
 The court will indict Khan at a hearing on Sept.
 22, Chaudhry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)